 19 Welding Safety Rules Every Welder Needs to Know

 As any welder knows, welding is a dangerous job.
 There are many risks associated with the activity, including burns, electrical shocks, and fires.
 Even experienced welders can get injured if they are not careful.
-To protect yourself while welding, you must know and follow these 19 safety rules.
+You must know and follow these 19 safety rules to protect yourself while welding.

 1. Always Wear The Proper Safety Gear